 - 'What Works Scotland': Public Service Reform in Scotland to tackle 'wicked issues'.
 (Funded by Scottish Government, ESRC, 2015-2019)

 - 'Combating Poverty in Europe': Comparative European social policy examining minimum income provision and multi-level governance in six European Countries; Germany, Italy, Poland, Norway, Sweden, and United Kingdom.
 (Funded by EU FP7, 2013-2015)

 - 'Labour market activation policies in times of austerity' (UK case study).
-(Funded by the European Trade Union Institute 2015)
+(Co-I Funded by the European Trade Union Institute 2015)

 - 'Blessed are the poor': Exploring the role of Faith Based Organisations in anti-poverty work since 2010.
-(Funded via UoE, SSPS, Strategic Research Grant, 2014-2016)
+(PI, Funded via UoE, SSPS, Strategic Research Grant, 2014-2016)

 Topics interested in supervising

-I am currently accepting applications for PhD students interested in the UK welfare state: Unemployment and poverty (UK), low-income work, employment support, Welfare-to-work, Active Labour Market Policies, Local anti-poverty initiatives, UK social security (design and implementation), UK third sector, UK policy-making (poverty, welfare state), Scottish policy-making, Policy implementation (eg street-level bureaucracy in welfare services).
+I am currently accepting applications for PhD students interested in the UK welfare state: Unemployment and poverty (UK), low-income/precarious work, employment support/welfare-to-work/Active Labour Market Policies, local anti-poverty initiatives, UK social security (design and implementation), third sector, multi-level policy-making (poverty, welfare state), Scottish policy-making, policy implementation (eg street-level bureaucracy in welfare services).

 (selected, see Edinburgh Research Explorer for up to date list)

 - IAA Poverty Alliance (2021-2022) 'Participatory research and evidence-based policy making to address poverty and inequality'.